Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 I still haven’t received, or I lost my new health insurance card.
 How can I get a new one?

-I would like to change my PCP, OB/GYN, or child’s pediatrician.
+I would like to change my PCP or child’s pediatrician.
 Do I have to call UPMC directly?
+Can I change my PCP throughout the year?

 How is medical coverage provided for a newborn?

-A newborn automatically has 30 days of coverage under their mother's medical plan.
-Within those 30 days, the employee must add the newborn under the People to Cover section in Pitt Worx and submit the birth certificate in the Document Records section of Pitt Worx.
+Under Pennsylvania law, a newborn automatically has 30 days of coverage under their mother's medical plan.
+Within those 30 days, the employee must add the newborn under the Before You Enroll section in Pitt Worx and submit the birth certificate in the Document Records section of Pitt Worx.
 The employee must then report a life event and update their enrollment in Pitt Worx.
+If you are adding or removing a dependent, you must contact the Benefits Department so that a life event can be opened for you, which will provide you the opportunity to make eligible changes to your benefit elections in Pitt Worx within 61 days of the date of birth.

 What is a deductible/co pay/coinsurance, etc.?